13.1. Wallet Provider Endpoints¶

 sub |

-Below is a non-normative example of the SD-JWT Wallet Attestation header and payload without encoding and signature applied:
+Below is a non-normative example of the Wallet App Attestation JWT header and payload, without encoding and signature applied:

 {